MissingDeadlines/iolite/iolite_docs/engine/installation.rst

 Installing IOLITE is trivial.
 Simply download a release from the `landing page <https://iolite-engine.com>`_ or, if you have subscribed to IOLITE PRO, from the `subscriber area <https://iolite-engine.com/subscribers>`_ and unzip it.
 Finally, launch the IOLITE executable.
 That's it. 🙂

+If you encounter an issue when running IOLITE, please consult the section :ref:`faq`.
+If you are unable to solve the issue, please follow the steps depicted in :ref:`reporting_issues`.

 Installing Flatpak builds
 -------------------------